Maraxi/merchant/assumptions.md

 <digit>             = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"
 ```

-Using this syntax we can distinguish the 3 types of `query` lines easily.
+Using this syntax we can distinguish the 4 types of `query` lines easily.
-Only `question`s end with the symbol `?`; All other querys contain either exactly 3 `word`s if they are a `number defintion` or more words if they are a `price-definition`.
+Only `question`s end with the symbol `?`; `number-question` and `price-question` can be distinguished by the second word in the query.
+Definitions for numbers are 3 words long while those for prices contain at least 4 words.